allysonlister/swo/README.md

 --------------------------------
 # The Software Ontology
-The Software Ontology (SWO) is a resource for describing software tools, their types, tasks, versions, provenance and associated data.
+The Software Ontology (SWO) is a resource for describing software tools, their types, tasks, versions, licensing, provenance and associated data.
 A new release (1.7) is currently in progress, and can be monitored at https://github.com/allysonlister/swo/milestone/1

+# Licenses in SWO

+As part of SWO, we have developed a hierarchy of license types which can organize licenses based on their clauses.
+For more information on this work, please see the [LicenceHierarchy](LicenceHierarchy.md) page.

 # Files